tetra-framework/tetra/docs/attribute-tag.md

 <div style="font-size:2em; color:blue;">
 ```

+!!! note
-> **Note:** Tetra currently does not understand that a style property can be applied in multiple ways.
+    Tetra currently does not understand that a style property can be applied in multiple ways.
 Therefore, if you pass both `margin-top: 1em` and `margin: 2em 0 0 0`, both will appear in the final HTML style tag, with the final property taking precedence in the browser.

 ## Conditional values

-The [`if` and `else` template filters](if-else-filters) are provided to enable conditional attribute values:
+The [`if` and `else` template filters](if-else-filters.md) are provided to enable conditional attribute values:

 ``` html
 <div {% ... class="class1"|if:variable_name|else:"class2" %}>
 ```

-See the documentation for the [`if` and `else` template filters](if-else-filters).
+See the documentation for the [`if` and `else` template filters](if-else-filters.md).